jla524/f1-analysis/README.md

     `jupyter-notebook`

-6. In the new browser tab, select `src` and `formula-1-data-analysis.ipynb`
+6. In the new browser tab, select `notebooks` and `formula-1-data-analysis.ipynb`

 7. Click on the fast forward button, and then "Restart and Run All Cells"